 Narrow down your battles

 Another part of many families’ bedtimes that could be shifted around to help things run more smoothly is bathtime.
 If taking a bath just seems to energize your toddler, it might be a good activity to try out as part of your morning, rather than evening, routine.
-This kind of narrowing down is helpful because if you and your little one are fighting over every step of bedtime, by the time you’re ready to actually put her down for sleep, she may be overtired and worked-up – and you’re exhausted and maybe not feeling up to standing firm.
+This kind of narrowing down is helpful because if you and your little one are fighting over every step of bedtime, by the time you’re ready to actually put them down for sleep, they may be overtired and worked-up – and you’re exhausted and maybe not feeling up to standing firm.

-Talk to her doctor
+Talk to their doctor

 - “Protecting Your Child’s Bedtime Routine.”
 National Sleep Foundation.
 National Sleep Foundation.
 Retrieved September 27 2017. https://sleepfoundation.org/sleep-news/perfecting-your-childs-bedtime-routine.